appsemble/appsemble/docs/guide/basic-app.md

 The schema is used as a safety net for invalid data, but also for representation in some places.

-When the app is published with the `resources` property, a new button appears to the side menu.
+When the app is published with the `resources` property, a new “Resources” menu item appears to the side menu.
 This way resources can be managed in a generic way from within Appsemble studio in an administrator-like fashion.